-Tipping has been part of the dining out equation since the late 1800s.
+Since the late 1800s, tipping has been part of the dining out equation.
 In this country, “TIP” is an acronym for “To Insure Promptitude.”
 Some people tip to show off (my friends who want to leave a slightly higher tip than me when we split a bill), some tip to reward great service, and many more tip because that’s the societal expectation.

 I find it weird.
 Why is an employer allowed to hire a professional at minimum wage ($9/hour) and then I’m expected to subsidize the rest of that person’s wages?